-When Lokad tackles any new supply chain optimization project, we invest about 80% of our efforts in data preparation
+When Lokad tackles any Quantitative Supply Chain initiative, we invest about 80% of our efforts in to data preparation

 , sometimes also referred as data cleansing

 .
 The fact that such efforts are required is usually poorly understood, even by experienced supply chain professionals.
 Yet, our own observations indicate that problems concerning data are probably the number one cause of supply chain optimization failures across nearly all industry verticals, from fresh food to aerospace.
 While some supply chain failures are spectacular enough to make the headlines, most of the failures are quietly swept under the rug.
 Gaining insight in to such failures is of primary importance, precisely to avoid repeating them.

 Supply chain optimization projects often fail.
 Based on anecdotes gathered from Lokad’s client base, failure rates of software-driven supply chain optimization initiatives are probably hovering above 80% across most verticals.
 Few vendors would even acknowledge that failure is the "normal" outcome for their clients.
 One paradox of modern supply chain is that there are less risks involved in physically moving warehouse stocks from one continent to another, than there are risks in moving warehouse data from one computer to another one that is located 1 meter away from the first one.

 When things go wrong, neither the client nor the vendor have much incentive to disclose anything.
 Hence, the vast majority of failures are discreetly forgotten, and are never to be discussed again.
 From time to time, the failures are so spectacular that they make it to the news: